strellic/my-ctf-challenges/README.md

 # my-ctf-challenges

-This is the repository of all the CTF challenges I've made / helped develop.
+This is the repository of all the CTF challenges I've made / helped develop for public events.

 Message me on Discord at `strellic` if you have any questions.